masc-ucsc/docs/docs/pyrope/10-internals.md

 ## Type synthesis

-The type synthesis and check is performed during the LNAST pass.
-This is a mid level IR in the LiveHD compiler.
-The high level is the parse AST, the mid level is the LNAST, and the low level is the Lgraph.
+The type synthesis and check are performed during the LNAST pass.
+This is a mid-level IR in the LiveHD compiler.
+The high level is the parse AST, the mid-level is the LNAST, and the low level is the Lgraph.
 This section explains the main steps in the type synthesis as a way to specify Pyrope.

 Pyrope uses a structural type system with global type inference.
-The work is performed in a single topographical pass starting from the root/top, where each LNAST node performs this operations during traversal depending on the LNAST
+The work is performed in a single topographical pass starting from the root/top, where each LNAST node performs these operations during traversal depending on the LNAST
 node:

 + If the node allows, perform these node input optimization steps first:

-    - When the sematics allow it, sort the inputs by name/constant.
+    - When the semantics allow it, sort the inputs by name/constant.
 E.g: `+ 0 2
       a b`.
 This simplifies the following steps but it is not needed for semantics.